Blog Fitness Workouts Back Workouts Planks For Back Pain: Another Reason Why This Go-To Bodyweight Exercise Will Never Go Out Of Fashion

 • Improper Lifting Of Goods (1)

-This can be from normal everyday items like moving your couch or even exercising when lifting heavy weights.
-Lifting with your back instead of your legs will increase the chances of getting back pains.
+This can happen during everyday tasks like moving a couch or during workouts when lifting heavier weights.
+Lifting with poor form—especially relying on your back instead of using your legs and core—may increase the likelihood of back discomfort or strain.

 See also